saraimmtech/saraimmtech.github.io/README.md

 -	`ellipse()` instead of `image()`: We draw a circle filled with the sampled color.
 -	 Added `background(0)`because, unlike the rectangular tiles, circles leave small gaps between them where the canvas background shows through.

+---

 # Project Idea

+In this part of the Journal i document

 ## Mind Garden